 If you’ve never used freezer paper when sewing, you’re in for a real treat!
 When I discovered all of the crafty uses of freezer paper, I was so excited to try them out.

 Overall, I think my favorite time to use freezer paper is when sewing doll clothes.
 Printing directly onto the paper and ironing the pattern pieces onto the fabric makes cutting those tiny pieces so much easier.

 Now, let’s talk about 6 ways to use freezer paper in sewing!

 What is freezer paper?

 Freezer paper is a plastic-coated, thick paper commonly used to wrap meat and other foods destined for the freezer to seal in moisture.
 One side of the freezer paper is shiny and waxy, and the other side is dull like plain paper.
 Freezer paper is relatively inexpensive and easy to store.

 Reynolds makes the most common type of kitchen freezer paper available at your local box store.
-While this comes in 18″ width there are many other brands and sizes available.
+While this comes in 18″ width, many other brands and sizes are available.

 Freezer Paper for Sewing – 6 Uses